jackvwh/MusicArtists_Node-express-project/README.md

 ## Install dependencies

-1. Navigate to the project root folder in your terminal:
+2. Navigate to the project root folder in your terminal:

    ```bash
    cd MusicArtists_Node-express-project
    ```

-2. Install project dependencies by running:
+3. Install project dependencies by running:

    ```bash
    npm i
    ```

-### Run the project in normal mode - runs both server and client

-   1. From the project root folder, run:
+4. From the project root folder, run:

    ```bash
    npm start #Running both server and client
    ```

-### Run the project in development mode with nodemon
+ Run the project in development mode with nodemon[https://nodemon.io/]

-   1. From the project root folder, run:
+   -  From the project root folder, run:

    ```bash
    npm run dev #running both server and client